If you are dreaming of owning a private medical practice now or in the near future, there are two main options to consider:

 Setting up a new private medical practice

-The process of setting up a new practice can be quite daunting, bringing in some challenges along the way.
+The process of setting up a medical practice can be quite daunting, bringing in some challenges along the way.

 Buying an established private medical practice